-A meeting of the board of directors of the Company was held on 25 August 2020.
+A meeting of the board of directors of the Company was held on 18 November 2020.
 After due and careful consideration, IT WAS RESOLVED that:

-(a) that the financial statements of the Company for the period ended 30 June 2020 be approved.
+- (a) that the financial statements of the Company for the period ended 30 September 2020 be approved. - (b) the Board of Directors recommends that an interim dividend be paid in January 2021.
+The exact amount and payment date will be announced in December 2020.